ppwwyyxx/OpenPano/README.md

 * ``PANO = 1`` indicates that the camera moved in pure rotation.
 A panorama is expected to be the output;
 * ``TRANS = 1`` indicates that the camera moved in pure translation.
 Result will be better than one without this option set;
 * ``CROP`` decides whether to crop the final image to a rectangular;
+* NOTE that PANO and TRANS can not be both set.

 ### Run: